Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 ### **Tips**

-Text is easier to read on solid colour backgrounds than backgrounds that are busy, gradated or an image
+Text is easier to read on solid colour backgrounds than backgrounds that are busy, gradated or an image.

 ### **Tests**